bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-expo-apps.md

 In this guide we discuss how to set up, test, code sign and deploy your React Native project built with the [Expo CLI](https://docs.expo.io/get-started/installation/).

-Whether you've been using ExpoKit or not with your project, Bitrise project scanner detects the necessary configuration and adds the **\[BETA\] Expo Eject** Step to your deploy workflow.
-If you've been using ExpoKit with your React Native app, Bitrise project scanner adds the necessary platform-specific dependency manager Steps to your workflow as well.
+Bitrise project scanner detects the necessary configuration and adds the [**Expo Eject** Step](https://www.bitrise.io/integrations/steps/expo-detach) to your deploy workflow automatically.

 ## Adding an Expo app to bitrise.io